 A healthy lawn needs numerous elements to do well but thankfully the vast majority are micronutrients that are not needed in large quantities.
-The macronutrients: nitrogen, phosphorous and potassium are the main ones to focus on and nitrogen plays the largest part helping keep the grass green and encouraging shoot growth.
+The macronutrients: nitrogen, phosphorous, and potassium are the main ones to focus on and nitrogen plays the largest part in helping keep the grass green and encouraging shoot growth.

 - Tall fescue – 2-4 pounds

 - Fine fescue – 1-3 pounds